Frequently Asked Questions

 10. What do the “Critical,” “High,” “Medium,” and “Low” items mean?

-Critical – foundational protections for your Apple ID and iPhone.
+• Critical – Essential protections for your Apple ID and device.
+Missing any results in High Risk.

-High – major security features that block common attacks.
+• High – major security features that block targeted or high-impact attacks.

-11. What’s considered a good iPhone security score?
+11. What’s considered a good iPhone security risk level?

-12. How often should I redo the audit?
+12. How often should I redo the review?

 Most people repeat the security check every 6–12 months or after major iOS releases.
-Apple regularly adds new protections, and re-running the audit keeps your settings up to date.
+Apple regularly adds new protections, and re-running the review keeps your settings up to date.

 13. What is end-to-end encryption in iCloud?